acneyouth1996/acneyouth1996.github.io/_posts/2019-10-01-Neural-ODES.md

 The first term $$
 \frac{d L}{d \mathbf{z}(t)}
-$$ is called **Adjoint** in this paper. and the dynamic of adjoint can actually be modeled by another ODE:
+$$ is called **Adjoint** in this paper.
+The adjoint state is actually the gradient with respect to the hidden state at a specified time t and the dynamic of adjoint can actually be modeled by another ODE:

 $$